Meet a Certified Lactation Counselor

-Kealy Hawk is a registered nurse (RN), certified lactation counselor (CLC), and most importantly — a mommy.
-Her own breastfeeding struggles gave her a passion to help moms throughout their breastfeeding journey.
-She offers virtual one-on-one lactation consultations, breastfeeding classes, and shares her knowledge to equip and empower moms.
-If you’re interested in talking with her or taking one of her breastfeeding classes, visit www.littlebearcare.com.
+Kealy Hawk is an RN, certified lactation counselor (CLC), and most importantly — a mommy.
+Her breastfeeding struggles gave her a passion for helping parents throughout their own journey.
+She offers virtual one-on-one lactation consultations, teaches baby feeding classes, and shares her knowledge to equip and empower expectant parents.
+If you are interested in talking with her or taking one of her baby feeding classes, visit www.littlebearcare.com.

-A lactation counselor identifies as a professional who is trained in assessing and providing support for women during lactation.
-Professionals must be competent in anatomy and physiology of the breast, assessment of breastfeeding dyads, troubleshooting common breastfeeding difficulties, composition of human milk, and hormone and endocrine function.
+A lactation counselor is trained in assessing and providing support for women during lactation.
+These professionals must be competent in anatomy and physiology of the breast, assessment of breastfeeding dyads, troubleshooting common breastfeeding difficulties, the composition of human milk, and hormone and endocrine function.
 Following training, an examination must be passed to confirm competency.

-A CBC (certified breastfeeding counselor) is similar to a CLC but directly recognizes the specialty role of the nurse as an educator and supporter in breastfeeding management.
-You must be a registered nurse in order to obtain a CBC certification.
+A CBC is similar to a CLC but directly recognizes the specialty role of the nurse as an educator and supporter in breastfeeding management.
+You must be an RN in order to obtain a CBC certification.

 Most CLCs have a nursing or medical background, but it isn't required.
 There is a comprehensive five-day training course that offers in-depth information to ensure that those certified are competent.
 The course isn't required to sit for the CLC examination, but it does prepare professionals to take it.

-What drew you to the idea of helping new moms by becoming a CLC?
-When in your nursing career did you decide this was something you were interested in doing?
+Q: What drew you to the idea of helping new moms by becoming a CLC?

 A typical day really varies for me.
 That is probably the biggest drawback of what I do.
 As a start-up business, I've had times of feast and famine.
-The most clients I've worked one-on-one with at a time is probably four or five.
+The most clients that I've worked one-on-one with at a time was probably four or five.

 I think the greatest challenges come more from owning my own business.
 Sometimes I get too busy with small tasks like running my website.
 And learning how to find patients that need help has been a challenge.
 Once I start working with a mom, I do what I'm good at.
 The hard part is sometimes just getting there and finding the moms that need help.

 There are a few different options.
 Ultimately, you need to sit for the CLC examination.
-You must either have prerequisites approved, have taken an accredited lactation program, or attend the five-day training course offered by the Healthy Children Project in order to be eligible to sit for the examination.
-Once you pass the examination, you are a certified lactation counselor.
+You must either have prerequisites approved, have taken an accredited lactation program, or attend the five-day training course offered by the Healthy Children Project to be eligible to sit for the examination.
+Once you pass the examination, you are a CLC.

 What Does a Certified Lactation Counselor Do?

-The Academy of Lactation Policy and Practice (ALPP) lists the knowledge and skills CLCs acquire through their training and use on the job, including:
+The Academy of Lactation Policy and Practice (ALPP) lists the knowledge and skills CLCs receive through their training and use on the job.

-- Providing evidence-based information on breastfeeding and medications and other drugs
+- Provide evidence-based information on breastfeeding and medications

-- Counseling, educating, and supporting pregnant and breastfeeding mothers in a clinically competent manner
+- Provide counseling, education, and support in a clinically competent manner

-- Advocating for public health strategies and policies that promote, protect, and support breastfeeding
+- Advocate for public health strategies and policies that promote, protect, and support breastfeeding

-- Maintaining records in compliance with ALPP's ethical code and documentation guidelines
+- Maintain records in compliance with ALPP's ethical code and documentation guidelines

-- Coordinating care according to professional behavioral and ethical standards
+- Coordinate care according to professional behavioral and ethical standards

-- Determining the behavioral, cultural, physical, and social conditions that predispose mothers and newborns to complex or complicated breastfeeding experiences
+- Determine the behavioral, cultural, physical, and social conditions that may contribute to complex or complicated breastfeeding experiences

-CLCs find employment in a variety of workplaces, such as hospital maternity units and birth centers, neonatal intensive care units, outpatient lactation clinics, physician and midwife offices, public health agencies, and private practice.
+CLCs can find employment in many different workplaces, including hospital maternity units and birth centers, neonatal intensive care units, outpatient lactation clinics, physician and midwife offices, and private practice.